tc39/proposal-regexp-v-flag/README.md

 (We initially developed the draft spec changes in a [Google Doc](https://docs.google.com/document/d/1Tbv3hfX9CxQtzH9r-JdxJsQZhmmDsidRUKKxg345JV0/edit), but later moved all of the changes from there to the pull request.)

+Integration with other standards:

-Integration with the `pattern` attribute in the HTML Standard: https://github.com/whatwg/html/pull/7908
+- Integration with the `pattern` attribute in the HTML Standard: https://github.com/whatwg/html/pull/7908
+- Integration with the `URLPattern` API: https://github.com/WICG/urlpattern/issues/178

 ## Implementations